jnga773/coco_projects/README.md

 This is an example of using Lin's method using the `coll` toolbox to solve for the heteroclinic in a 3-dimensional system with three system parameters.

-This is also an example on how to compute Floquet bundles directly by first computing the monodromy matrix.
-The monodromy matrix is computer by setting up a variational problem in the `po` toolbox with the option
+This is also an example on how to compute **Floquet bundles** directly by first computing the **monodromy matrix**.
+The monodromy matrix is computed by setting up a variational problem in the `po` toolbox with
 ```matlab
 % Create COCO problem structure
 prob = coco_prob();